 I’ll be beside myself with glee.

 A soldier walked up the path.
-A ghost at first it solidified into her husband, returned from the war.
+A vague ghost at first that solidified into her husband, returned from the war.
 She fell into his arms.
 Emotions overwhelmed Sapphire as she bounced from one disjointed moment to the next.
 All the time the unrelenting twisted tune, its brass trumpets blaring, pummelled her.
 Time folded again, and she was on the beach.
 This beach, on an idyllic summer’s day.
 Her husband playing with his son, throwing him high into the air as they laughed and built sandcastles.
 Before Sapphire could take stock, she was in a car on the long drive home.
 A spectacular sunset is interrupted by her husband sneezing, coughing.
 The car pulls over.
 He has a coughing fit that would not stop.
 Another twisting wrench of time and Sapphire looks down upon a fever soaked bed, his cold blue lips.
 Her world is shattered.

 Where the brass bands play.